giodueck/cdl/README.md

 # Samples

-The program dumps a serialized version of the network into a file, two such networks are available in the samples directory, with their name suggesting how many layers (including output) there are and how big each one is.
+The program dumps a serialized version of the network into a file, two such networks are available in the samples directory, with their name suggesting how many layers (including input and output) there are and how big each one is.

 A function in `nn_tools.c` is provided for loading this model into a program: `dl_load()`.